imageio/imageio-ffmpeg/README.md

-This library is used as the basis for the [imageio](https://github.com/imageio/imageio) ffmpeg plugin, but it can be used by itself just fine.
+This library is used as the basis for the [imageio](https://github.com/imageio/imageio) ffmpeg plugin, but it can also be used by itself.
 Imageio provides a friendlier (higher level) API, and adds support for e.g. cameras and seeking.